Why uptime and performance are key to cloud security

 As we observe these outages, a common question is raised: how has just one company maintained its industry-leading uptime of 99.99% since 2014?

-The company’s platform is built-in — and delivered through — the public cloud, meaning it can focus on driving innovation with its security technologies rather than managing a fleet of data centres.
+The company’s platform is built-in — and delivered through — the public cloud, meaning it can focus on driving innovation with its security technologies rather than managing a fleet of data centers.

 The cloud already has virtually infinite redundancy, storage and compute power, so why try to reinvent it?
 True cloud security should be delivered from the cloud itself.